Alejandro Betancourt López: O’Hara Administration

 Betancourt leads the O’Hara administration group of international investors.
 The other key executive of the group as portfolio manager and director is Orlando J. Alvarado.

 The group currently holds 19.95% of Pacific Exploration & Production Corporation shares.
 In August 2016, O’Hara together with the Mexican investor Fernando Chico Pardo presented a restructuring bid for Pacific worth $575 million.
 Betancourt fought off potential shareholders in a bid "to gain control of the company themselves", though when a deal with Mexico's ALFA fell through, Betancourt and his group lost 70% of their investment.

 Hawkers

-As of October 2016 O’Hara together with the founders of the Spanish social network Tuenti, Felix Ruiz and Hugo Arévalo led a financing round of 50 million euros for the Spanish sunglasses startup company Hawkers.
-In November 2016 Hawkers appointed Alejandro Betancourt as its new president.
+In October 2017, Betancourt led a €50 million Series A funding round for the company, which was one of the largest financings in Spanish history at the time.
+Hawkers appointed Alejandro Betancourt as its new president one month later.

+By 2018, he began opening physical stores for the brand, resulting in 60 brick-and-mortar locations by 2025.

 Betancourt is currently the largest shareholder of Hawkers.
 He has overseen the company’s new plan for expansion as well as its adjustment to the recession in Spain.

 Auro

-Betancourt participated as a notable shareholder in the founding of Auro New Transport, a Vehicle for hire company in Spain.
+Betancourt participated as a notable shareholder in the founding of Auro New Transport, a vehicle for hire company in Spain.
 In November 2022, Uber and Cabify placed competitive bids of around 200 million euros to buy the company.